 Back to school is upon us!
-This can be one of the hardest times to get kids to sit still, chill out and do their homework.
-I know this first hand because I have two elementary school kids this year and we’ve already had trouble getting them to focus and be able to learn.
+This can be one of the hardest times to get kids to sit still, chill out, and do their homework.
+I know this firsthand because I have two elementary school kids this year and we’ve already had trouble getting them to focus.
 I know every kiddo has different struggles with this, and they’re all unique.

 I want to dive into a short explanation of what the brain’s role is in all of this.
 Once we understand this, we can help our kids to better unpack and understand why they might be struggling.
-Then I will give you some answers of what to look for, how to help them and make this all easier.
+Then I will give you some answers on what to look for, how to help them, and make this all easier.

 The brain has a specific role in focus and learning.
-There’s different areas in the brain that do different things.
-When we think about a six year old that is struggling to sit still, we don’t often think of the brain having an on/off switch, but it actually does and it’s called the limbic system.
+There are different areas in the brain that do different things.
+When we think about a six-year-old that is struggling to sit still, we don’t often think of the brain having an on/off switch, but it actually does and it’s called the limbic system.

-That limbic system is located in that middle brain and it looks at what’s coming in and where to direct the traffic.
-So if there’s more stress, protective mode, hyperactivity, anxiousness, that’s coming in, it’s going to direct it more to areas that are fight or flight or protective responses.
+That limbic system is located in the middle brain and it looks at what’s coming in and where to direct the traffic.
+So if there’s more stress, protective mode, hyperactivity, and anxiousness that’s coming in, it’s going to direct it more to areas that are fight or flight or protective responses.

 I love this quote:

 “The function of the nervous system is to perceive the environment and coordinate the behavior of all other cells.”

 If we feel like we’re in fight or flight all day or if kids have symptoms like anxiety, anger, or fear – they’re going to want to move all the time.
 When they’re perceiving that from their body, that then floods their brain, and then their brain can’t coordinate it all.